+Students are able to choose from a range of expressive arts options which are reviewed each year.
 Students have the opportunity to take Art and Design at G.C.S.E. level.
 This is a practical subject and students are assessed on their ability to produce a portfolio of artwork including ideas, research, drawings and designs.
-Over the two years of Key Stage 4 students will produce a portfolio made up of two units of work and an externally set exam unit.
+Over the two years of Key Stage 4 students will produce a course work portfolio and an externally set exam module.

 Key Stage 5

-At Post-16, we offer A Levels in Fine Art and Photography.
-As part of the Fine Art coursework, students will have the option to study a range of art processes including ceramics, photography, print making, painting and 3D design.
-Students will complete a portfolio of coursework in Year 12.
+At Post-16, we offer AS Levels and A Levels in Fine Art and Photography.
+As part of the Fine Art coursework students will have the option to study a range of art processes including ceramics, photography, print making, painting and 3D design.
+Students will complete a portfolio of coursework in Year 12 and from February, an externally set exam unit.
 In Photography students specialise in producing high quality photographs, editing and manipulating images.

 In Year 13 students in both courses will present a personal study portfolio and from February, an externally set exam unit.